kacperbojakowski/final-project/06-education/2-community/index.md

 Conferences are great for meeting tech comm professionals, and they can boost your resume too.

 In Poland, the most popular is [Soap](https://soapconf.com/).
-It's held every year in Kraków by tech comm professionals to discuss anything that revolves around content: manuals, learning materials, graphics and videos, UX, publishing, design, and lastest trends in documentation.
+It's held every year in Kraków by tech comm professionals to discuss anything that revolves around content: manuals, learning materials, graphics and videos, UX, publishing, design, and latest trends in documentation.
 It's an international event that attracts contributors from around the world.
 Speakers and trainers include technical writers, information architects, designers, project managers, and the like (translators too!).
 The tickets can be expensive, but you can team up with your friends for a group discount.

 Other known conferences include [Write the Docs](https://www.writethedocs.org/conf/), which takes place annually in Prague in Europe, in Portland in the US, and in Melbourne, Australia.
 There is also the German [Tekom](https://www.technical-communication.org/tekom/conferences): on language, IT, and media.